websockets/ws/doc/ws.md

 Emitted when response headers are received from the server as part of the handshake.
 This allows you to read headers from the server, for example 'set-cookie' headers.

+### websocket.connect()

+This method used with option `connectImmediately` set to `false`.
+It is allow delay establishing connection after all user's init operation, like subscribe to events etc.

 ### websocket.addEventListener(type, listener[, options])